-Plants such as vines, potatoes, anthuriums, begonias, cacti, codiaeums, ferns, hoyas, jasmines, and several others are equally susceptible mealybugs damage.
+Plants such as vines, potatoes, anthuriums, begonias, cacti, codiaeums, ferns, hoyas, jasmines, and several others are equally susceptible to mealybugs damage.

 These bugs grow very fast as each female mealybug lays a batched egg of 100-150.
 These eggs are covered in a protective woolly wax coating.

 As the temperature rises, the eggs hatch in a few days and start feeding on the plant.
-Nymphs are immobile for an extended period when feeding but can move on to fresh plant after a while.
+Nymphs are immobile for an extended period when feeding but can move on to a fresh plant after a while.

 How to treat:

-Treating mealybugs are not easy as they live in hard to reach places in the plant.
+Treating mealybugs are not easy as they live in hard-to-reach places in the plant.
 The wax covering on the top protects them from insecticides.

 To treat mealybugs, you must first remove as many colonies as possible by cutting infected shoots and branches and subsequently burning it.

 You can clean the mealybugs from the plant surface by spraying it with water or using a paintbrush.
 You can dip the brush in a spray-strength solution of insecticide for a more desired effect.